w3c/trace-context/spec/21-http_header_format_rationale.md

 vendors to minimize the use of `tracestate` for non-essential scenarios to ensure propagation of an essential fields.
 Which is aligned with the spirit of `tracestate`.

+One addition to this scenario was made to discourage people using `tracestate` values of size larger than `128` long.
+Specification suggests to cut those entries first.

 ### Maximum number of elements